MicrosoftDocs/Viva/WorkplaceAnalytics/Use/system-defaults.md

 1. For **Default time zone** on the **System defaults** page, select the applicable time zone to use by default for analysis.
 2. Select **Save**.

-## Working days and hours
+## Working days and working hours

-Users can set their own working days and hours in [Outlook settings](https://outlook.office.com/calendar/options/calendar/view/appearance).
+Users can set their own working days in [Outlook settings](https://outlook.office.com/calendar/options/calendar/view/appearance).
 Workplace Analytics attempts to read these custom settings from each user’s mailbox first.
 Failing that, it uses the default settings for employees' working days and hours that you set in **System Defaults**.

 Workplace Analytics uses the working days and hours settings in calculations of collaboration activities, such as emails and meetings.
 It uses these settings only for Microsoft 365 data that it has yet to process.
 Changing the working days and hours settings does not affect data that has already been processed.

-### To set default working days and hours
+### To set default working days

-1. For **Working days**, select the appropriate days of the week.
+* For **Working days**, select the appropriate days of the week.

-2. For **Start time** and **End time** in **Working hours**, select the start and end times to use by default for analysis.
+### To set default working hours

-3. Select **Save**.
+* For **Working hours**, select the start and end times to use by default for analysis.

 ## Hourly rate